Ethical Hacking is the act of penetrating systems and networks to find out the threats in those systems.

 - Finding open ports and access points – After determining the network range and active machine, an ethical hacker proceeds with the port scanning process to retrieve the open TCP and UDP access port points.

 - OS fingerprinting – It is the process of learning whether the operating system is running on the target device.
 So, OS Fingerprinting is the process in which we compute and determine the identity of a remote host’s operating system.

 - Fingerprinting Services – This is accomplished by sending specially crafted packets to a target machine and then noting down their response.
-It is analysed by gathering the information to determine the target OS.
+It is analyzed by gathering the information to determine the target OS.

 - Mapping the Network – It is the study of the physical connectivity of networks.
-In-network mapping, an ethical hacker discovers the devices on the network and their connectivity which is not to be confused with the network discovery or network enumerating that leads to discovery of their characteristics.
+In-network mapping, an ethical hacker discovers the devices on the network and their connectivity which is not to be confused with the network discovery or network enumerating that leads to the discovery of their characteristics.

 Types of Reconnaissance